 - 2.22.
-A child will enter the grace period when the child's parents cease to meet the eligibility criteria set out in the Childcare (Early Years Provision Free of Charge) (Extended Entitlement) Regulations 2016, as determined by HMRC or a First Tier Tribunal in the case of an appeal.
+A child will enter the grace period when the child's parents cease to meet the eligibility criteria set out in the Childcare (Early Years Provision Free of Charge) (Extended Entitlement) Regulations 2016, as determined by HMRC or a First Tier Tribunal in the case of an appeal or do not reconfirm the code by the end date, which is usually within a 3 month period.
 Providers and the Local Authority do not make these decisions and will refer parents back to HMRC in the case of any queries received about eligibility. - 2.23.
-Local Authorities will access information about whether a child has ceased to meet the eligibility criteria and entered the grace period via the Eligibility Checking Service.
-The grace period end date will automatically be applied to eligible codes.
+Local Authorities will access information about whether a child has ceased to meet the eligibility criteria and entered the grace period via the Eligibility

-2.24.
+- Checking Service (ECS).
+The grace period end date will automatically be applied to eligible codes. - 2.24.
 The Local Authority will continue to fund a place for a child who enters the grace period as set out in the Early Education and Childcare Statutory guidance for Local Authorities 2018 until the end of the grace period.